…and I’m not sure how I feel about that.

 Last week in Malta, Google outdid itself.

 I’d decided to walk across Gozo to the port of Mgarr, a decent distance through a remote area that made me a bit nervous– lonely stray dogs followed and rubbed against me, a listless-looking man stared at me from his perch on the hood of a car in front of a dilapidated set of storage and processing sheds that whispered of homicide, trash and tarp fluttered in the wind– and though I was never truly worried I also felt conspicuously alone.
 So I was less-than-thrilled when the road dead-ended at Mgarr…ix-Xini.
-I’d followed the wrong Mgarr and was now stuck in a beautiful little inlet with sheer rock sides that was miles from my intended destination, and it seemed the only way out was back the way I’d come.
+I’d followed the wrong Mgarr and was now stuck in a beautiful little inlet with sheer rock sides that was miles from my intended destination, and it seemed the only way out was back the way I’d come (and past the aforementioned loner).

 But Google Maps showed a line zig-zagging up out of the cove toward a more direct route.
 Looking around at the edges of the beach, I could make out no other road or official path… until I saw the stairs cut from the rock on the far side wall.
 Sure enough, I was able to climb my way out and onward along a footpath to the road.